Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Experiment

 \subsection{Comparison with State-of-the-art Methods}

-\textbf{Object-level Generation.} Fig.~\ref{fig:object_compare} illustrates the visual comparison of object-level generation on ABO, GSO, real-camera image~\cite{openillu}, and text-to-image prompted by FLUX.
-We compare our method with five representative state-of-the-art (SOTA) methods including a one-stage 3D diffusion DMV3D~\cite{dmv3d}, three 2D multi-view diffusion-based methods (LGM~\cite{lgm}, CRM~\cite{crm}, and 12345++~\cite{12345++}), and an SDS-based method DreamGS~\cite{dreamgaussian}.
+\textbf{Single-view Object Generation.} Fig.~\ref{fig:object_compare} shows the visual comparison of object-level generation on ABO, GSO, real-camera image~\cite{openillu}, and text-to-image prompted by FLUX.
+We compare our method with five state-of-the-art (SOTA) methods including a one-stage 3D diffusion DMV3D~\cite{dmv3d}, three 2D multi-view diffusion-based methods (LGM~\cite{lgm}, CRM~\cite{crm}, and 12345++~\cite{12345++}), and an SDS-based method DreamGS~\cite{dreamgaussian}.
 Previous methods render over-smoothed images or distort 3D geometry.
-In contrast, our method robustly generates clearer novel views and perfect 3D geometry with prompt views of any directions, while preserving fine-grained details such as the lampshade in the first row.
+In contrast, our method robustly generates clearer novel views and perfect 3D geometry with prompt views of any directions, while preserving fine-grained details.
 Even when the front view, which previous methods specialize in, is given (third and fourth row), our method still yields better view consistency by retaining the face details of the dolls.
 While the methods based on 2D multi-view diffusion introduce cracks, artifacts, and blur to the faces when ``stitching" unaligned multi-view images.

 We conduct a user study by inviting 25 people to score the visual quality of the generation results of 14 objects according to the 3D geometry, texture quality, and alignment with the prompt view.
 The user study score ranges from 1 (worst) to 6 (best).
-For each testing object, we display the prompt view and the generated novel views of different methods without names in shuffled order to human testers.
 Tab.~\ref{tab:user_study} reports the results and running time at the size of 256$\times$256.
 Our method achieves the highest score while enjoying over 5$\times$ and 10$\times$ inference speed compared to the recent best 3D diffusion DMV3D and multi-view diffusion-based method 12345++.
-Tab.~\ref{tab:abo} and~\ref{tab:gso} show the quantitative results of object-level generation on the ABO and GSO datasets.
+Tab.~\ref{tab:abo} and~\ref{tab:gso} list the results of object generation on the ABO and GSO datasets.
 DiffusionGS surpasses DMV3D by 2.2/1.25 dB in PSNR and 23.25/21.96 in FID score on ABO/GSO.

 We chain stable diffusion~\cite{stable_diffusion} or FLUX with DiffusionGS to perform text-to-3D in Fig.~\ref{fig:teaser} and \ref{fig:wild_object_demo}, our method can handle hard cases with furry appearance, shadow, flat illustration, complex geometry, and even specularity.